Six Positive DC Character Role Models for Young Girls

 In 1975, ABC did a relaunch of Wonder Woman starring Linda Carter set in the 1940s.
 In keeping with the original version made by Marston, Wonder Woman was a representative of Paradise Island and came to America to fight for the allies in World War Two.
 In civilian life, she was Diana Prince, Navy Yeoman Petty Officer First Class.

 The show ran from 1975 to 1979.
 During the second season, Wonder Woman was set in the 1970s instead.
 The writers explained the setting away to Wonder Woman’s slower aging.
 Steve Trevor’s character was replaced by his virtually identical son.

 Since then, Princess Diana went through a few revamps.
 By the time DC decided to do its first reboot, the Golden Age Wonder Woman of Earth-2 had settled down to have a baby with Major Steve Trevor.
-That Wonder Woman’s daughter, Fury, became a member of Infinity, Inc. Meanwhile, the modern day Wonder Woman of Earth-1, did not survive the Crisis on Infinite Earths and her reboot was followed with death and resurrection.
+That Wonder Woman’s daughter, Fury, became a member of Infinity, Inc. Meanwhile, the modern-day Wonder Woman of Earth-1 did not survive the Crisis on Infinite Earths and her reboot was followed by death and resurrection.

 When we look at her archetype, Wonder Woman is based on classic Greek and Roman mythology.
 Her mother brought her into this world without coupling.
 This is a virgin birth.
 Hippolyta wanted a daughter so much she molded a perfect little girl out of clay.
 Her daughter, Diana – named after the moon goddess and goddess of the hunt—is a goddess of the earth.
 She is made of the earth to protect its people.